tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Items not completed during the sprint can either be reverted to the backlog or left as uncompleted in the sprint.
 (A single ticket can usually have more than one sprint label.)

 Typically, writers embedded with product teams should also attend the Scrum meetings of that team.
-(And of course if you're a lone writer, that would be your only sprint closure meeting.)
+(And of course, if you're a lone writer, that would be your only sprint closure meeting.)
 If you want to show off your docs as part of the list of engineering demo, great.
-I find that it only makes sense to showcase the docs every so often, when I've added something significant or noteworthy and want to call attention to it in a more visible way.
+I find that it only makes sense to showcase the docs every so often when I've added something significant or noteworthy and want to call attention to it in a more visible way.

 In many cases, engineers are specialized and often unaware of additions to the documentation.
-By occasionally demo'ing the docs, you build awareness with engineers that you're writing and contributing docs, and they start to understand your role and what you do.
+By occasionally providing a demo of the docs, you build awareness with engineers that you're writing and contributing docs, and they start to understand your role and what you do.
 (Yes, some engineers might not fully understand what your role as a technical writer is on the project!)

 ## 12. Share monthly reports {#share_reports}

 At a monthly cadence, the doc team shares details of what they completed with all stakeholders interested in their work (outside the engineering teams).
-This typically involves sending updates to an email distribution list, and might include your own senior leadership, field engineers, support teams, and so on.
+This typically involves sending updates to an email distribution list and might include your own senior leadership, field engineers, support teams, and so on.

 The monthly report contains a high-level summary of the latest doc updates as well as a list of completed tickets.
 For significant updates (e.g., launches), you can send info immediately to the list (or relevant stakeholders) rather than waiting for the end of the month.